MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/alternate-distribution-options.md

 - **Using the Windows registry (for Windows only)**

 It supports installing an extension hosted at an `update_URL`.
-On Windows, the update_URL must point to the Microsoft Edge Addons store (or Chrome Web Store) where the extension must be hosted.
+On Windows, the update_URL must point to the Microsoft Edge Addons store where the extension must be hosted.

 ## Using the Windows registry
-First, publish the extension in the  Microsoft Edge Addons store (or Chrome Web Store), or package a .crx file and make sure that it installs successfully.
+First, publish the extension in the  Microsoft Edge Addons store, or package a .crx file and make sure that it installs successfully.

 The steps to install extension via registry in windows are:
 - Find or create the following key in the registry: